dansantner/soldier/README.md

 To get this running locally:
 1. install node and couchdb.
 2. run the devops script to populate some sample data
+3. npm i to get all the libraries setup
-3. start the server side.  node server.js
+4. start the server.  node server.js
-4. start the react app.  npm start.
+5. start the react app.  npm start.
+6. hope for the best!